Buy American, whenever possible, avoid Amazon

 - Revelate Tangle frame bag - fits my bike, carries my stuff.
 Not much more to say.
 Revelate have a pretty interesting and transparent manufacturing statement.
 The Tangle still seems to be made in the US, but not all their bags are.

-- Voile straps - these straps are the gold standard, and you can never have too many of them.
+- Voile straps - the gold standard, and you can never have too many of them.
 They’re made in Utah.

 Camping